MartinSunal/Frinx-docs/docs/source/FRINX_ODL_Distribution/Oxygen/FRINX_Features_User_Guide/uniconfig-native.rst

    cd  ./distribution-karaf-4.2.1.rc1-frinx

+How to set JVM max memory
++++++++++++++++++++++++++

-**NOTE**: Before running FRINX ODL it is recommended to set the Java Virtual Machine maximum memory.
+Before running FRINX ODL it is recommended to set the Java Virtual Machine maximum memory.
 For small networks, 4GB Java Virtual Machine maximum memory is sufficient.
 For medium to large networks JVM max memory should be increased to 8GB or more.

-How to set JVM max memory
-+++++++++++++++++++++++++

 Open the file: